Privacy Policy

 Provider Function Data Transmitted Provider Privacy Policy

-OpenAI, Inc. AI analytical processing Product title, description, follow-up answers, regulatory reference text, system instructions openai.com/policies/privacy-policy
+OpenAI, Inc. AI analytical processing Product data, attachment summaries, follow-up answers, ELENA Consultation / Chat messages, license inputs, party-screening inputs, regulatory reference text, system instructions openai.com/policies/privacy-policy

-Google LLC (Gemini) AI analytical processing Product title, description, follow-up answers, regulatory reference text, system instructions policies.google.com/privacy
+Google LLC (Gemini) AI analytical processing Product data, attachment summaries, follow-up answers, ELENA Consultation / Chat messages, license inputs, party-screening inputs, regulatory reference text, system instructions policies.google.com/privacy

-Anthropic, PBC AI analytical processing Product title, description, follow-up answers, regulatory reference text, system instructions anthropic.com/privacy
+Anthropic, PBC AI analytical processing Product data, attachment summaries, follow-up answers, ELENA Consultation / Chat messages, license inputs, party-screening inputs, regulatory reference text, system instructions anthropic.com/privacy

 Only one AI provider is active for primary analytical tasks at any time.
 The active provider is configured at the system level.
 All AI providers are accessed through their respective commercial service interfaces.
 Data transmitted through these interfaces is subject to each provider's data usage policies, which generally provide that service inputs and outputs are not used to train models.